 After making his announcement, the exhausted messenger collapsed and died.
-To commemorate his dramatic run, the distance of the 1896 Olympic marathon was set at 40 kilometers.
+To commemorate his dramatic run, the distance of the 1896 Olympic marathon was set at 40 kilometres.

-Running itself, where one keeps one’s shoes attached to one’s feet using cloth and laces was started in 1748 around the early spring when Thomas Running found that he could move faster if the wind was at his back, thereby keeping up with the body heat he was losing.
+Running itself, where one keeps one’s shoes attached to one’s feet using cloth and laces, was started in 1748 around the early spring when Thomas Running found that he could move faster if the wind were at his back, thereby keeping up with the body heat he was losing.

-He found he was warmer by the increased speed, due to warmth of the air keeping up with him and he also found that his shoes stayed with him at the higher speeds due to the significant wrapping of leather and cloth around his foot.
+He was warmer by the increased speed due to the warmth of the air keeping up with him, and he also found that his shoes stayed with him at the higher rates due to the significant wrapping of leather and cloth around his foot.

-Earlier attempts to keep up with the warm winds were failures due to the fact that heat rises so body heat is lost as it move upward.
+Earlier attempts to keep up with the warm winds were failures because heat rises, so body heat is lost as it moves upward.

-Also attempts to keep cloth on the foot were hampered by improper tying of boots around the ankle rather than around the foot like we currently use.
-Increasing the speed resulted in improper shifting and large gaps of exposed skin.
+Also, attempts to keep cloth on foot were hampered by improper tying of boots around the ankle rather than around the foot like we currently use.
+Increasing the speed resulted in improper shifting and significant gaps in exposed skin.

-I saw someone mention Hermes, who wore sandals, which have no upper foot protections.
-They also provide no toe protection across gravel or glass or large rocks that purposefully stub your toes.
-Also Hermes being that he is an awesome god of messengering, he uses magic, so that shouldn’t count at all.
+I saw someone mention Hermes, who wore sandals with no upper foot protection, and they also provide no toe protection across gravel or glass or large rocks that purposefully stub your toes.
+Also, Hermes is an awesome God of messengering who uses magic, so that shouldn’t count at all.

 PEOPLE ALSO ASK FOR: